noms-ops/noms-command/README.rst

 ~~~~~~~~

 **noms** uses strong cryptography to implement the "vault" metaphor, but
-this is only a metaphor and the security provided is limited.
+this is only a metaphor, and the security provided is limited.
 The vault
 is opened and closed by means of an on-disk key.
 Because you can easily
 remove it and because it times out when idle (when this happens, **noms**
 overwrites it the next time it tries to use it), it's significantly better